jkammau97/Metroid/README.md

 Had some mishaps with extend entities. just had to undo them and manually extend them.

 Came back to the base after creating the shell bc it doesn't line up with the shell.
 Using composite curves on the outlines in order to have them all meet at the end vertexes.

+And ig lofts ***really*** don't like kinks in a guide

+ins nolikekink

+see? ill just add a sketch fillet to that oh boy that didn't work

+oh well we can come back to it.

 ### Talons
 ### Orbs
 ### Jelly_Shell